LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 3.8.2 Semantic Integration
 Like data integration, semantic integration is concerned with data.
 Semantic integration is achieved when semantically interoperable application systems actually use the same system of concepts, i.e., they interpret data the same way.
-For example, when the sending application system uses the abbreviation “GOT” for a lab value, but the receiving application system does not know this code and uses “ASAT” for the same concept instead, then semantic integration is not achieved.
+For example, when the sending application system uses the abbreviation "GOT" for a lab value, but the receiving application system does not know this code and uses "ASAT" for the same concept instead, then semantic integration is not achieved.

 To achieve semantic integration of application systems, the application systems must agree on the way that information is represented, for example, within a hospital or a network of care facilities.
 This means that there needs to be an agreement on a common information model, for example, on Mr. Russo’s blood pressure.